jManAscending/DnDHouseRules/README.md

 * Large creatures take 1d8 damage, to a maximum of 66d8
 * Huge creatures take 1d10 damage, to a maximum of 66d10
 * Gargantuan creatures take 1d12 damage, to a maximum of 66d12
+* Colossal creatures take 1d20 damage, to a maximum of 66d20

 If your speed is greater than 0 when you hit the ground, you can make a Dexterity saving throw (DC=10+{feet fell}/10) to reduce your effective fall distance by 10ft.
 Evasion does not apply to this save.
 If you have resistance or immunity to nonmagical bludgeoning damage, it applies to fall damage unless specifically stated otherwise.